 Aside from the beautiful archaeological site, Anuradhapura city isn’t really that interesting.
 However, as with the rest of tourist attractions in Sri Lanka, there is a decent selection of places to stay.

-Unable to find the place we had actually booked, Diana and I eventually found a room at N & L Holiday Resort.
+Unable to find the place I had actually booked, I eventually found a room at N & L Holiday Resort.
 Located a bit off the centre of town, it turned out to be a very good guest house.
 Rooms are large, the location is very quiet, and the wife of the owner cooks a really good curry for a more than reasonable price (one of the top things to do in Sri Lanka is eating curry, even better if home cooked).
+Check here for current rates and here for reviews

 Travelers with a higher budget can opt to stay at The Sanctuary.